 We could also take a look at how many keywords driving traffic to each site are non-branded keywords.
-If there are a good number of relevant, non-branded keywords in the top 15 or so, this suggests an effective SEO and keyword strategy that is well targeted to a qualified audience.
+If there are a good number of relevant, non-branded keywords in the top 15 or so, this suggests an effective SEO and keyword strategy that is well targeted at a qualified audience.

-Take a look at the keywords driving traffic to Basecamp.com:
+Let’s take another look at the keywords driving traffic to Basecamp.com:

 These are just a couple of ways to gauge SEO effectiveness.
 Other factors to consider might be the number of sites linking in or the percentage of total traffic from organic sources.

 We’ve gone over three main categories that you should include in a competitive analysis.
 And while we covered a few major elements within each, keep in mind there are many more you might choose to include, based on your business goals and industry.